Flybmi: History

 The airline was established in 1987 as Business Air and started operations in August 1987.
-In 1998 Business Air was purchased by British Midland and became British Midland Commuter.
-In 2001, it changed its name to bmi regional and later to Flybmi in December 2017.
+In 1996 Business Air was purchased by British Midland's parent Airlines of Britain.
+It operated feeder services for British Midland into Manchester Airport with a fleet of Saab 340 turboprops.
+The airline became British Midland Commuter in March 1998.

+Following the collapse of Debonair in 1999, British Midland Commuter was awarded the contract to operate five BAe 146 aircraft on a wet lease basis for Lufthansa CityLine.

+In 2001, parent company British Midland rebranded to 'bmi British Midland' and renamed the commuter division bmi Regional.

 As a subsidiary of BMI, BMI Regional was owned by Michael Bishop (50%), Lufthansa (30%) and Scandinavian Airlines (20%).
 Lufthansa purchased Michael Bishop's and SAS' stakes in October 2009, taking full ownership of the airline group.
 A restructuring of the group was announced the following month, which also affected Regional's operations.
 A suspension of loss-making routes and capacity adjustments within the group resulted in Regional having a surplus of three Embraer aircraft in 2010, and the company began consultations with staff over possible job losses.
 The excess aircraft were leased to other carriers.

 The airline was acquired by Sector Aviation Holdings, a company predominantly owned and funded by Stephen and Peter Bond, whose family sold helicopter operator Bond Aviation Group in 2010.
 Sector Aviation Holdings also included the founders of Regional's predecessor Business Air, Ian Woodley and Graeme Ross.
 The sale was announced on 1 June 2012.

 In 2014 BMI Regional was named the most punctual scheduled airline in the UK for the ninth consecutive year.
 Based on Civil Aviation Authority statistics, the airline achieved an on-time performance of over 92% in 2013.

-On 5 July 2018, BMI Regional rebranded to flybmi.
+On 5 July 2018, bmi Regional rebranded to flybmi.

 On the evening of 16 February 2019, Flybmi announced it was to go into administration and would cease operations immediately.
 All flights were cancelled.
 In the following days, Loganair (also owned by AIL), announced that it was to take over several of Flybmi's routes from Aberdeen and Newcastle.
 Ryanair offered rescue fares for stranded customers on some routes and also sought to recruit former Flybmi personnel.